Norman Jewison: Personal life

 Also in 2010, Jewison married Lynne St. David, whom he had begun dating in 2008.
 However, Jewison reportedly carried on an affair with St. David while his first wife Dixie was still alive, and Dixie found out but did not have the strength to fight it.

+Death

-Norman Jewison died in his Malibu home on January 20, 2024, at age 97.
+Jewison died in his Malibu home on January 20, 2024, at age 97.

-Jewison's $30 million estate was originally to be divided among his three children, however two months before his death the will was changed to give the bulk of his fortune to his second wife St. David.
+Jewison's $30 million estate was originally to be divided among his three children; however, two months before his death the will was changed to give the bulk of his fortune to his second wife St. David.
 As a result, Jewison's children sued St. David, arguing that Jewison lacked the mental capacity to make financial decisions after suffering strokes in 2010 and that St. David exerted undue influence for her own gain and alleging that she had progressively cut him off from friends and family starting in 2010.
 The legal disputes were settled through mediation.